samf01/irbisio-site/content/funds/growth-fund/index.md

     carbon net zero goal, these investments offer higher returns to investors based on a more ambitious risk profile.
   opportunity: We select, implement and scale up cleantech projects in the mid and
     small market.
-As new technologies emergefrom the subsidised R&D phase into the profitable deployment phase, we seize the opportunity to generate predictable returns for our investors.
+As new technologies emerge from the subsidised R&D phase into the profitable deployment phase, we seize the opportunity to generate predictable returns for our investors.
 page_2: